Useful info

 Equipment - What You'll Need

-You don’t need a lot of equipment to do Yoga, however there is one must, and that is a mat.
-It doesn’t have to be expensive, but try and get a non slip one, around 3 – 5mm thick.
+You don’t need a lot of equipment to do Yoga, however, there is one must, and that is a mat.
+It doesn’t have to be expensive, but try to get a non-slip one, around 3 – 5mm thick.

-Yoga is best done in bare feet, however you can keep your socks on if you’re feeling foot shy.
+Yoga is best done in bare feet; you can keep your socks on if you’re feeling foot shy.

-I use a block for sitting on and bricks for balance, and would recommend them for anyone starting out, as they help to make certain poses achievable or more comfortable.
+I use a block for sitting on and bricks for balance, and would recommend them for anyone starting, as they help to make certain poses achievable or more comfortable.

 Bring an open mind to your Yoga class